 Professor Nancy Binowski got her first taste of teaching in Harlem, New York at the City College of New York, as part of a visiting professorship program sponsored by her employer, Bell Labs.

-"Most of the students were first generation Americans or immigrants," says Binowski, now assistant professor in the Department of Information Technologies at County College of Morris (CCM).
+"Most of the students were first generation Americans or immigrants," says Binowski, now associate professor in the Department of Information Technologies at County College of Morris (CCM).
 "They were extremely motivated.They wanted a piece of the American Dream."

 She commuted from Bridgewater into New York, and then took a taxi up to Harlem.
 "From that taxi, I saw a lot of poverty.
 The campus was like an oasis.
 It was enlightening to be exposed to that aspect of society.
 I would like to think that I made a positive impact on their lives.
 I hope I did."